 This meal so simple!
 Peppers with starchy russet potatoes to thicken the stew, some spices and stock.
 It doesn't get any easier or better than this!

-- sweet peppers - medium green bell pepper, yellow, orange and red bell pepper - a whole rainbow of bell peppers.
+- sweet peppers - medium green bell pepper, yellow, orange and red bell pepper - a whole rainbow of bell peppers!

-- russet potatoes, onion, garlic - russet potatoes are best for this recipe to help thicken the stew.
+- russet potatoes, medium yellow onion, garlic - russet potatoes are best for this recipe to help thicken the stew.